 In decimal format, a yottabyte is written as 1,208,925,819,614,629,174,706,176.

-The prefix is based on the Greek letter iota.
-According to Paul McFedries' The Word Spy, it would take approximately 86 trillion years to download a 1-yottabyte file, and the entire contents of the Library of Congress would consume a mere 10 terabytes.
+According to Paul McFedries' book Word Spy, it would take approximately 86 trillion years to download a 1 YB file, and the entire contents of the Library of Congress would consume just 10 TB.
+In 2014, the U.S. Intelligence Community completed construction of the Utah Data Center, which was reportedly designed to handle yottabytes of data.
+However, experts estimate the $1.5 billion data center's capacity is between 3 EB to 12 EB.

 According to backup vendor Backblaze, a yottabyte of storage would require a million data centers, and take up enough space to fill the states of Delaware and Rhode Island.
 In 2009, Backblaze predicted that, following storage pricing trends, by 2015, a yottabyte of storage would cost $8 trillion for raw drives and $80 trillion for a storage system.

 While yottabyte storage is not yet in use, big data and the demand for higher-capacity drives grows every year.
 Hard drives scaling at a terabyte level are currently available in the storage market, ranging from 1 TB to 8 TB.
 A 4 TB drive is priced at approximately $150, while an 8 TB drive costs about $600.
 In 2015, DataDirect Networks, EMC Corp., Fujitsu and HGST released petabyte-scale storage devices ranging from 4.6 PB to 50 PB of storage.